Statehood: Dec. 28, 1846 Living in IA Today Population

 If you still have family living in Iowa today, they may live in one of the larger cities of: Cedar Rapids, Council Bluffs, Davenport, Des Moines, Iowa City, Sioux City or Waterloo.
 Chances are their ancestors came from Germany, Ireland, England or Norway.
 Their religion is likely one of the Christian denominations.

-They may work at one of the companies based in Iowa, like Casey's General Stores, HNI, Principal Financial, Rockwell Collins or Terra Industries.
+They may work at one of the companies based in Iowa, like Casey's General Stores, HNI, John Deere, Principal Financial or Rockwell Collins.
 Some of them may enjoy eating pork tenderloin or Muscatine melons.
-They probably root for the Chicago Cubs or Bulls, Green Bay Packers, Iowa Hawkeyes or the Cyclones.

 The vital records information contained on this site may be used by individuals, libraries and genealogical societies